 - Ignore the Fanservice: Claudia's method of distracting Ishmael's opponents fails when he bowls against some farmers.
 It takes a sheep to grab their attention instead.

-- Jerkass: McCracken to an outrageous degree, and Roy to a lesser extent.
-McCraken takes pretty much every opportunity to rub his superior skill in people's faces, sabotaged Roy's car in the prologue after losing to him, took advantage of his naivety to get him into hustling which resulted in Roy's Game-Breaking Injury, and more.
+- Jerkass: Ernie McCracken to an outrageous degree, and Roy to a lesser extent.
+McCraken takes pretty much every opportunity to rub his superior skill in people's faces.
+After losing to Roy in the prologue, he sabotages the guy's car and then takes advantage of his naivety to get him into hustling — which directly results in Roy's Game-Breaking Injury, and more.

 - Jerkass Hero: Roy certainly has his moments, most egregiously when he beats up Ishmael and rubs Tabasco sauce in his eyes in order to "save" him from a redneck whose girlfriend Ishmael had danced with in a bar, before having a round of drinks with said redneck and his friends.

 - Karma Houdini: Zig-zagged.
 It was McCracken's idea to hustle the bowler who cut off Roy's hand.
 He fled before Roy was confronted, and went on to become an unbeatable (yet incredibly smug and obnoxious) pro bowler, even winning the tournament in the climax.
 However, Claudia's abusive boyfriend Stanley arrives soon after, accusing Roy of stealing his gambling winnings.
 Roy pins the blame on McCracken, whom Stanley vows to find and kill.

 - Last-Second Word Swap: Claudia shows up as Roy is trying to ditch her, which causes him to change the last word of the lie he is telling Ishmael.Roy: Yeah a big military train derailed and this whole area's in danger of being contaminated by a huge cloud of...shit!